RisinT96/cdefmt/README.md

 This means that it's possible to ship stripped binaries, while using the originals to parse the logs.

-After the stipping process the following are removed from the binary:
+The stripping process removes the following from the binary:
 1. log strings
 2. debugging information
 3. symbol table